cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-rotate.md

 * `--sql_select=<query>`

-  Select query with `?` as placeholders where last columns in result must be ClientId/ZoneId and AcraStruct.
+  Select query with placeholders where last columns in result must be ClientId/ZoneId and AcraStruct.
-  Other columns will be passed into insert/update query into placeholders.
+  Other columns will be passed into Insert/Update query into placeholders.
+  PostgreSQL placeholder is `$1` and MySQL is `?`.

 * `--sql_update=<query>`

-  Insert/Update query with `?` as placeholder where into first will be placed rotated AcraStruct.
+  Insert/Update query with placeholders where rotated AcraStruct will be placed into the first.
+  PostgreSQL placeholder is `$1` and MySQL is `?`.

 * `--dry-run`